 - You work indoors so you don’t get much sun, or you cover much of your skin when you’re outside.

-- You have a gastrointestinal condition like Crohn’s disease or celiac disease.
+- You have a gastrointestinal condition such as Crohn’s disease or celiac disease.

-If you have very limited sun exposure, you might be able to increase your vitamin D levels by spending more time in the sun, but be careful about overexposure.
-Several British health organizations have released a statement suggesting that less than 15 minutes outside in the British midday sun, while wearing no sunscreen, is a healthy limit.
-Since Britain’s sun is not the strongest, most of us should get even less.
+If you have very limited sun exposure, you might be able to increase your vitamin D levels by spending more time in the sun.
+Be careful about overexposure, though.

 Between 10 and 15 minutes outside in the midday sun two or three times per week, while wearing no sunscreen, is a standard recommendation.
 People with darker skin will need to spend an even longer period of time in the sun to produce adequate levels of vitamin D.

 Getting your vitamin D from a variety of sources (like supplements, your diet, and the sun) is the best way to ensure your levels are sufficient.